AlphaArtrem/udacity_blockchain/README.md

 Once the token has been verified you will place it on a blockchain market place (OpenSea) for others to purchase.
 Let's get started!

 # Practice Mini Projects
-Contains some practice mini projects made while flloowing classroom instructions.
+Contains some practice mini projects made while following classroom instructions.